-148. The Authority was a member of Kings Court EMC Ltd, which managed ground maintenance on the common areas of the office site, at Kings Court, Charles Hastings Way, Worcester, which was owned by the Fire Authority to realise rental income, until its sale on the 9th April 2020.
+154. The Authority is a member of Kings Court EMC Ltd, which manages ground maintenance on the common areas of the office site, at Kings Court, Charles Hastings Way, Worcester, which was owned by the Fire Authority to realise rental income, until its sale on the 9th April 2020.
 The company is one that is limited by guarantee, for which the maximum liability to the Authority is £1.
 The Authority had appointed the Director of Finance (Treasurer) as its (unpaid) director.
-Following the sale of Kings Court in April 2020, the managers of Kings Court EMC Ltd were asked (and reminded twice) to notify Companies House that the directorship had now ceased.
-Companies House were informed of this change in December 2021.
+Following the sale of Kings Court the managers of Kings Court EMC Ltd were asked (and reminded twice) to notify Companies House that the directorship has now ceased.